 Table V-1.
-Wildfire Prevention, Mitigation, and Response Strategies to Be Implemented in 2020 and 2021

-Category Enhanced Wildfire HFTD COTP Schedule Risks Addressed

-Strategy Tier(s) ROW/Off

-One Increased Personnel All ROW Any Structure and/or Equipment
+Wildfire Prevention, Mitigation, and Response Strategies to Be Implemented Annually Category Enhanced Wildfire HFTD COTP Schedule Risks Addressed Strategy Tier(s) ROW/Off One Additional Increased Personnel by All ROW Any Structure and/or Maintenance Adding One Dedicated Equipment Patrolman Maintenance Patrolman Failure

-Additional by Adding One Failure

-Maintenance Dedicated

-Patrolman Maintenance

-1 attointait Patrolman

 Strategy Description: WAPA added one additional maintenance patrolman in 2019.
-The patrolman is dedicated to conduct transmission line ROW inspections and is responsible for observing and accurately reporting ROW conditions on all patrols to include but not be limited to: danger trees, brush and fire hazards and any other unsafe or damaged equipment.
+The patrolman is dedicated to conduct transmission line ROW inspections and is responsible for observing and accurately reporting ROW conditions on all patrols to include but not be limited to danger trees, brush, and fire hazards and any other unsafe or damaged equipment.

-2020 Progress: In 2020, the patrolman completed transmission line ROW inspections on all COTP Tier 2 and Tier 3 HFTDs, participated in infrared (IR) and ultraviolet (Corona) light camera inspections, and began assisting in the development of a drone program at WAPA to conduct ROW inspections more efficiently.
+2020 Progress: In 2020, the patrolman completed transmission line ROW inspections on all COTP Tier 2 and Tier 3 HFTDs, participated in infrared (IR) and ultraviolet (Corona) light camera inspections, and began assisting in the development of a Unmanned Aerial Vehicle (UAV) Program at WAPA to conduct ROW inspections more efficiently.

-2021 Approach: In 2021, although there are no anticipated increases in dedicated personnel to implement the Plan, WAPA is planning on increasing by three, it's certified drone pilots within the line maintenance program.
-The current patrolman will continue to assist in the development of a drone program intended to improve ROW inspections efficiencies.
+2021 Approach: In 2021, although there were no anticipated increases in dedicated personnel to implement the Plan, WAPA planned on adding three certified UAV pilots within the line maintenance program.
+The current patrolman will continue to assist in the development of a UAV program intended to improve ROW inspections efficiencies.